|Get me PHYLIP now|

-We have here the PHYLIP 3.69 package for Windows 3.1, Windows NT, Windows 98, Windows 2000, Windows xp and Windows Vista, in a variety of forms.
-You will not need most of these, so read carefully before downloading.
+We have here the PHYLIP 3.695 package for Windows 3.1, Windows NT, Windows 98, Windows 2000, Windows xp, Windows Vista, Windows 7 (and maybe Windows 8) in two forms.
+You will need only one of these, so read carefully before downloading.
 If you click on one of these selections to download it, make sure your browser saves it to disk.
 After downloading, but before you do anything else, you should read our installation instructions.
 You will probably want to do one of these:

-For Macintosh Mac OS X (either Intel iMac or PowerMac) the package is distributed as a single compressed disk image (.DMG) file of 6 Megabytes.
-Note that this may not be readable on Mac OS X 10.0 systems which do not allow disk image files to be compressed, but it should be readable on all later versions of Mac OS 10.
-Download this file:
+For Macintosh Mac OS X (either Intel iMac or PowerMac) the package is distributed as a single compressed disk image (.DMG) file of 12 Megabytes.

-Note -- We have not attempted to compile the latest versions to make Mac OS 8 and Mac OS 9 executables, so for the moment the executables available here are still version 3.65.
+Note -- We do not have a Mac OS 8 or 9 system on which to compile the latest PHYLIP versions to make Mac OS 8 and Mac OS 9 executables, so the last executables available here are still version 3.65.